michaelmarzec/michaelmarzec.github.io/_posts/2024-01-29-nba_winning_time.md

 ### Objective

 My goal was to calculate what percent of time a team spends winning, losing, or tied aggregated across every game played.
 In addition, I wanted to understand if this information is impactful.
-In other words, like Point Differential, is a team’s ‘time spent winning’ (moving forward, I will call this Winning Time) predictive of in-season or post-season success.
+In other words, like Point Differential, is a team’s ‘time spent winning’ (moving forward, I will call this *Winning Time*) predictive of in-season or post-season success?
 Similarly, assuming that certain teams over or underperform their Winning Time, why do they over or underperform, and what can it reveal about their team performance?

 ### Methodology